Netherlands reach first World Cup final with extra-time rocket

 The midfielder, who will feature for Manchester United in England’s top flight next season, chose the perfect time to register her first shot on target and first goal of the tournament.

 Despite playing in only their second World Cup, the Netherlands keep their incredible journey going with a final date against the record three-time world champions on Sunday.
+They already have a prize in a guaranteed place at their first Olympic Games next year in Tokyo.

+Sweden, meanwhile, will take on England in the third-place match in Nice on Saturday but they may be without striker Kosovare Asllani who fell awkwardly in the closing stages and had to be carried off the pitch on a stretcher.

+“Now it’s about the medal.
+Ending up third of course feels a lot better than ending up fourth.
+We’ll do everything in our power to try to do that,” Sweden coach Peter Gerhardsson said.

 Reporting by Christian Radnedge; Editing by Clare Fallon